Eugenio-BAYE/Projet_FAR/README.md

 ### Using the app

-Each client can send messages to other clients by typing the message and pressing enter Clients can use commands by typing @ before the command (ex. @pileouface) CLients can disconnect by typing fin
+Each client can send messages to the other clients by typing the message and pressing enter Clients can use commands by typing @ before the command (ex. @pileouface) Clients can disconnect by typing @quit and shutdown the server by typing @shutdown